vidyasagarbhargava/vidyasagarbhargava/README.md

 ### Hi there 👋

 I am Vidyasagar Bhargava(aka Sagar).
-I am a Data Science Professional with more than 7 years of experience in building Machine Learning and Data Analytics.
+I am a Data Science Professional with more than 7 years of experience in building Machine Learning and Data Analytics based solutions.
 I am interested in using mathematics to solve deep problems in business as well as scaling machine learning, statistical methods and others forms of analytics to large datasets.

-Skills Summary :-
-Statistical Modeling and Analysis:- Linear Regression, Logistic Regression, Time Series Analysis, Multivariate Statistical Analysis.
-Machine Learning:- Support Vector Machines, K-Means Clustering, k-Nearest Neighbors, Naive Bayes Classifier, Decision Trees, Random Forest.
-Programming Languages and Databases:- R, Python, C/C++, VBA, MySQL, Vertica.
-Optimization :- Gradient Descent and variants
+- 🔭 I’m currently working with Supply Chain Analytics team on Transport Management System problem.

 <!--
 **vidyasagarbhargava/vidyasagarbhargava** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.